phpgoodness/phpgoodness.com/docs/pages/articles/how-to-write-a-php-extension-with-zig.md

 That is the core of our extension.
 Here, we define our `hello_world` function that will be exported into PHP alongside its arguments and return type.

-As you can see, we can use C functions directly in Zig code, which is great.
+As you can see, we can use C functions directly with Zig code, which is great.

 We can follow [PHP internals](https://www.phpinternalsbook.com/) documentation here.